|

 I enjoy creating new and easier methods to help my students understand complicated concepts.
 I learned a long time ago, that the best way to really learn a subject is to try and teach it.
 I love learning, so my students are my canvas.
 I think if I was using the same method books I learned when I was young, I believe I wouldn't have any students who would want to take from me.
 Music is a creative art, and teaching and learning can be as well.
 Back...

-The more you practice, the more
+The more you

 you will want to practice.
-Your progress is directly linked to
+Your progress is directly linked

 the time you spend at the piano.
 If you are in grade school,